kathirMS/Project/README.md

 # Introduction

-This Shell Script code Merge the BaseProperties file  and Given child  Properties  file Then Save in runtime.properties file.
+This Shell Script code Merge the BaseProperties file  and Given child  Properties  file Then Save in runtime.properties file.And validate the each properties files.

 ## Requirements
 1.vim editor